What Is the Value of Labor?

 whatever profit we think the owner of the farm is due.
 Let's

 just say his labor is worth $10 per hour.
 Then along comes an

 inventor who sells the farmer a new machine (a tractor, let's

 say), which makes it possible for that one man to harvest much

 more in the same amount of time.
 In other words, there is more

 value produced per hour of his labor, but is it his labor that

 produced that additional amount, or was it the mental labor of

-the inventor and of the farmer who invested in the new machinery?
+who invested in the new machinery?

 We can say this: Technological advances can cause the total